 Hi there!
 My name is Dovydas Joksas, aka Yoshke.
 I’m a PhD candidate at University College London (UCL) where I investigate machine learning hardware.
 I also tutor GCSE, A-level and IBDP students in mathematics and physics.
-Finally, I’ve recently started Ab Initio AI—a startup aimed at developing intelligent diagnostic tools that aid students’ learning.
+Finally, I’ve recently founded Ab Initio AI—a startup aimed at developing intelligent diagnostic tools that aid students’ learning.

 You can download my CV from here.